brm1717/Data-Challenge-Test/README.md

 ### Expectations

-The goal of this exercise is to develop a simple ETL process for pulling game stats from the NHL website and then shapping the results in a database.
+The goal of this exercise is to develop a simple ETL process for pulling game stats from the NHL website and then shaping the results in a database.
 There are a few prerequisites that match our environment here (_Mac OS, docker, make_), you should be able to follow the [Makefile] if your environment doesn't quite match.

 We are looking for you to imagine this a real, running production job.
 Assume this job will be run on some schedule continuously in prod.
 We're looking for:

 * **Mostly Working Code** -- given the run steps, the code should download data, format it, load it into the db and the final data marts be queryable.
 But we really want you to focus on productionizing this code.
-What things could you add, what data could be produced (and where) that would make this job run in a very friendly way.
+What things could you add, what data could be produced (and where) that would make this job run in a very friendly way?
 Specifically "running code" means:
   * `make step1`  -- runs docker images in the foreground for convenience
   * `make step2 points_leaders` -- loads and shapes data then queries the results.
 This should just print out the top 10 points leaders.
 * **Data Quality** -- An important part of data engineering is providing trustable, high quality data.
 Doing that starts with tested code and then moves to tested data in step 2.